 Banx was another to contribute to this special, though it seems like a more natural fit for Burp to appear here as we've had a lot of science fiction elements already by this stage.
 Here though he's treated to a page and a half and in full colour too.
 The colour only makes me miss his internal organs though and there's no sign of the pet specimen from Uranus.
 Maybe not suitable for Crash?
 Anyway, it's still a good one for fans of the Smelly Alien from Outer Space:

 Now as we all know this is certainly the year of Frank Sidebottom and this special pull-out contained a surprisingly text-heavy double-page spread from the man himself.
 But not only is it a delight to read, it also contains some actual working type-in programs for the Spectrum user of the late 80s.
-He might have been a bit weary of computers if the 'how to make 1' segment is anything to go by, but these little gaming programs are not only working but are funny in their own right for what they actually are and what they do.
+He might have been a bit weary of computers if the 'how to make 1' segment is anything to go by, but these little gems are not only working programs but are funny in their own right for what they actually are and what they do.

 Complete with cassette covers which had nothing to do with what was on screen, just like a lot of games back then (but none for Little Frank's game, naturally) one is basically a game which would randomly select a point on the screen and you had to use your cursor to find it in a trial-and-error fashion.
 The other, even more basically, was a linear romantic story (it was a game for girls you see, according to Frank) where all you'd do is hit a key to read the next line and it'd give you a couple of choices to get slightly different compliments about what a nice young woman you are.